Best Espresso Machines for Home Use.

 The Bambino doesn’t have the auto steaming feature, and that’s a good feature for anyone who doesn’t want to texture their own milk.

 On the plus side, the Bambino has a hot water button (which delivers water through the steam wand) which the Plus doesn’t have.
-You can get water through the steam wand on the Bambino Plus (on some versions, anyway) however through a series of button presses not a single button.
+You can get water through the steam wand on the Bambino Plus (on some versions, anyway) but through a series of button presses not a single button.

 Likewise, the Bambino plus steam wand only moves up and down, while the Bambino wand is on a ball joint which gives you more flexibility over the steaming position.